Second Boer War: British case for war

 The failure to gain improved rights for uitlanders (notably the dynamite tax) became a pretext for war and justification for a military build-up in Cape Colony.
 The case for war was developed and espoused as far away as the Australian colonies.
 Cape Colony Governor Sir Alfred Milner; Rhodes; Chamberlain; and mining syndicate owners such as Beit, Barney Barnato, and Lionel Phillips, favoured annexation of the Boer republics.
 Confident that the Boers would be quickly defeated, they planned and organised a short war, citing the uitlanders' grievances as the motivation.
 In contrast, the influence of the war party within the British government was limited.
-Prime Minister, Lord Salisbury, despised jingoism.
+Prime Minister Lord Salisbury despised jingoism.
 He was uncertain of the abilities of the British Army.
 Despite his moral and practical reservations, Salisbury led the UK to war to preserve the Empire's prestige and a feeling of obligation to British South Africans.
 (Note: Salisbury felt that the Transvaal, the Orange Free State, and Cape Boers aspired to a "Dutch South Africa".
-The achievement of such a state would damage British imperial prestige) Salisbury detested the Boers treatment of native Africans, referring to the London Convention of 1884, following Britain's defeat in the first war, as an agreement "really in the interest of slavery".
+The achievement of such a state would damage British imperial prestige) Salisbury detested the Boer treatment of native Africans, referring to the London Convention of 1884, following Britain's defeat in the first war, as an agreement "really in the interest of slavery".
 Salisbury was not alone in this.
 Roger Casement, already on the way to becoming an Irish Nationalist, was nevertheless happy to gather intelligence for the British against the Boers because of their cruelty to Africans.